xmos/lib_xud/module_xud/doc/xud.rst

     }

 Note, this endpoint does not receive or check for status data.
-It always performs IN transactions and its behavior would not change dependant on bus speed, so this is safe.
+It always performs IN transactions.
+Since it's behaviour is not modified based on bus speed the mouse cursor will move more slowly when connected via a full-speed port.
+Ideally the device would either modify its required polling rate in its descriptors (`'bInterval`` in the endpoint descriptor) or the counter value it is using in the ``hid_mouse()`` function.

 Should processing take longer that the host IN polls, the ``XUD_Manager`` thread will simply NAK the host.
 The ``XUD_SetBuffer()`` function will return when the packet